jnozzi/cocoadev.com/markdown/NSStringHowToInsertOtherNSStringInQuotes.md

 That was an error in posting here on the site but fortunately I wasn't quite THAT off in my original code. :-)

 That said, I was confused about inserting tokens into a string.
-In the book I'm using (Cocoa Programming for Mac OS X: First edition) there is an example near the beginning that has you use     Log("array : %@", array) to log an General/NSArray object.
+In the book I'm using (Cocoa Programming for Mac OS X: First edition) there is an example near the beginning that has you use     Log("array : %@", array) to log an NSArray object.
 I guess I have two questions there.

-1. Does     Log() use     General/[NSString stringWithFormat:]?
+1. Does     Log() use     [NSString stringWithFormat:]?
 2. Why does the comma operator not have the same effect in this case as stated above?
 Is it just not the same context?

 I guess I thought you could still use tokens whenever you were working with scrings but I guess that's not the case.